-There are few things more certain in life, than knowing we will all be challenged by uncertainty eventually.
+There are few things more certain in life – mindset, than knowing we will all be challenged by uncertainty eventually.
 The past weeks have forced a great deal of uncertainty upon all our shoulders.
 So why is it that some seem unfazed, why is that some even flourish?

-The answer may come from our mindset, the implicit beliefs surrounding the pliability of own personal attributes (Dweck, 1999).
+The answer may come from our mindset, the implicit beliefs surrounding the pliability of our own personal attributes (Dweck, 1999).
 Such beliefs are often polarised by prefixes like fixed and growth.
 Though it’s more likely, no person is universally one or other.
-We all almost certainly have fixed mindsets about some beliefs, and growth mindset about others.
+We all almost certainly have fixed mindsets about some beliefs and growth mindset about others.
 To believe intelligence is an innate ability, or to accept that intelligence grows with learning practices?
-Perhaps to answer, we should firstly ask, how we define “intelligence.”
-Though I suspect that’s for another blog to answer.
+Perhaps to answer, we should first ask, how we define “intelligence.”
+Though I suspect that’s for another blog to answer.https://lovellcamps.ch/

 Perhaps then it is fitting, that we face uncertainty together this Spring.
 Whilst we come together over Easter, surrounded by the shoots of new growth.
 Let budding blossoms remind us that growth is a choice.
 As we strengthen our roots deeper, we allow ourselves to reach farther than before.